 About Gary Lee Price

-Gary muses, “I hope I can assist the world in visualizing a place where fences and boundaries, both real and imagined, are non-existent; a place where bias and prejudice are long forgotten; and finally, a place where acts of kindness, mutual respect, and love are everyday happenings.”
+“I hope I can assist the world in visualizing a place where fences and boundaries, both real and imagined are non-existent.”
+Gary continues, “To see a place where bias and prejudice are long forgotten; a place where acts of kindness, mutual respect, and love become everyday events.”